 The SEGC Board's policy is to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund.
 The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act 2001.
 The minimum amount of the Fund is currently \$100 million.
-The minimum amount is subject to regular review by independent professional advisers appointed by the Board of SEGC.
+The minimum amount is subject to regular review with the assistance of independent professional advisers appointed by the Board of SEGC.

-The Board has an investment strategy in place to invest available financial assets, totalling \$98,338,497 at 30 June 2017 (30 June 2016: \$103,298,453), into two funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.
+The Board has an investment strategy in place to invest available financial assets, totalling \$100,459,874 at 30 June 2018 (30 June 2017: \$98,338,497), into two funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.